2DGD-F0TH/2DGD_F0TH/chapters/010_Game_Design.md

 #### Turn-based Gameplay

-Like tabletop games, the gameplay of roguelikes is turn-based: this allows the player to take as much time as needed to take a decision.
+Like tabletop games, the gameplay of roguelikes is usually turn-based: this allows the player to take as much time as needed to take a decision.

 #### Lack of mode-based gameplay